UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 **April 13th - 14th, 2023**

 We are pleased to announce the UCLA synthetic data workshop.
-This 2-day workshop is hosted by the [UCLA Department of Statistics](http://statistics.ucla.edu/) and co-sponsored by [IDRE](https://idre.ucla.edu/), [UCLA-Amazon Science Hub](https://www.sciencehub.ucla.edu/), [ASA Section on Statistical Computing](https://community.amstat.org/jointscsg-section/home), [NISS](https://www.niss.org/) and [NSF](https://www.nsf.gov/).
-The workshop is held at the [UCLA Faculty Club](https://facultyclub.ucla.edu/).
-Virtual Link TBD.
+This two-day workshop is hosted by the [UCLA Department of Statistics](http://statistics.ucla.edu/) and co-sponsored by [IDRE](https://idre.ucla.edu/), [Science Hub for Humanity and Artificial Intelligence](https://www.sciencehub.ucla.edu/), [ASA Section on Statistical Computing](https://community.amstat.org/jointscsg-section/home), [NISS](https://www.niss.org/) and [NSF](https://www.nsf.gov/).
+The workshop is held at the [UCLA Faculty Club](https://facultyclub.ucla.edu/) from April 13-14, 2023.

 ### About
-Synthetic data generation is a rapidly growing and highly disciplinary area that draws much attention from both academia and industry.
+Synthetic data generation is a rapidly growing and highly interdisciplinary area that draws much attention from both academia and industry.
 For the development of algorithmic procedures for fraud detection and spam identification, as well as for the construction of AI-driven models in industries like manufacturing and supply chain management, synthetic data has become a valuable resource.
 The advantages of synthetic data include cost savings, increased speed, agility, increased intelligence, and cutting-edge privacy.
 According to the Gartner report, synthetic data will overshadow real data in training machine/deep learning models by 2030; see Figure below.
-Additionally, the [MIT Technology Review](https://www.technologyreview.com/2022/02/23/1045416/10-breakthrough-technologies-2022/#synthetic-data-for-ai) named synthetic data as one of its top 10 game-changing innovations for 2022 earlier this year.
-Synthetic data is everywhere: image, text, graph and tabular data; it has different names: simulated data (for computational chemists); missing value imputation (for clinicians), and more recently, GAN (for computer scientists) etc. Therefore, it is believed that synthetic data generation will be an indispensable part of the next-generation machine learning workflow.
+Additionally, the [MIT Technology Review](https://www.technologyreview.com/2022/02/23/1045416/10-breakthrough-technologies-2022/#synthetic-data-for-ai) named synthetic data as one of its top 10 game-changing innovations for 2022.
+Synthetic data is everywhere: image, text, graph and tabular data; it has different names: simulated data (for physical scientists); missing value imputation (for statisticians), and more recently, GAN (for computer scientists) etc. Therefore, it is believed that synthetic data generation will be an indispensable part of the next-generation machine learning workflow.

 <div align="center">
 <img src="docs/assets/img/fig_1.png" width = "70%" height = "70%" alt="fig_1" align="center" />